Zirui24/AdaptParamOb_ACMotorSensorlessControl/README.md

 # AdaptiveParamOb-for-ACMachine-SensorlessControl
-An adaptive observer is proposed for unified synchronous machine sensorless drives in full speed region.
+This repository demonstrates the model-based adaptive observer for unified synchronous machine sensorless drives in full speed region.
+Both simulation on python and Matlab2019b are given.